hamza39460/Hybrid-P2P-Group-Chat-and-File-Sharing/README.md

 >Run Server Project (make instance of Server)
 >Start the Server
 >Run Client Project (make instance of Client)
->Login by giving the username
+>Login by giving the username (It can cause error if server not started)
 >Start sending messaging, emojis and sharing files